maiaiia/uni-lecture-notes/Sem III/PLF/Seminar I.md

 so note that `g(N):-N is 4.` and `g(4).` are equivalent, but not with `g(N):-N =:= 4.` (the latter cannot be used for unbounded variable assignation)

-3. function that adds all elements of a list
+3. function that computes the sum of all elements of a list

 ```prolog
 % h(l1,...,ln) =